 VI.
 HE IS THE RECIPIENT OF GODLY FAVOR

-3 This present-day American governmental function does not stem from the founding fathers, or from Scriptural precedent.
-It is conceived much later by FDR.
+3. This present-day American governmental function does not stem from the founding fathers, or from Scriptural precedent.
+It is conceived much later by President Franklin D. Roosevelt.